Last Updated on

 Borrowing a feather from Hotjar and Mouseflow, CrazyEgg recently added Visitor Journey View to users’ dashboards.
 What that does is help you track, monitor and record a visitor’s interaction with your website elements from the time they land on it to the last page or element they visit.

-That means you can track and discover how your website users experience your site first-hand.
+That means you can track and discover how your website users experience your site first-hand via user behavior reports.
 You can learn what works, what frustrates them along the process, and what you can do to make the journey as simple and engaging as possible.

 For example, you can discover deadlinks that dissuade your visitors from gaining more information so they can know enough in advance to trust that by signing up to your newsletter, they’ll be getting non-spammy, valuable emails in the future.